swlkr/ryzz/README.md

 - Schema is auto migrated by `#[table]` structs
 - Tries to stick to sql-like syntax
-- Rust query builder
-- Don't call it an orm.
+- Query builder not an orm

 # Install